samuelschimmel/samuelschimmel.github.io/wellness.md

 Apply snscreen 30 minutes before going outside.
 Reapply for every 80-120 minutes of sun exposure.

 Contrary to popular belief, sun exposure is not at all necessary for vitamin D. You can just take vitamin D supplements.
 You can get them at Costco (https://www.costco.com/kirkland-signature-extra-strength-d3-50-mcg.%2c-600-softgels.product.11467951.html) and they are very cheap.
 I take 3/day.
 The sun is actually a very inadequate source of vitamin D, so if you live in the northern hemisphere and are relying on sun exposure for vitamin D, you are probably vitamin D deficient and need to take supplements anyway.
 Trying to get your vitamin D from sun exposure is like trying to get your calories from rectal feeding - you can technically do it, but that doesn’t mean you should.
 You can ask your primary care doctor to test your levels.
 Even if you're not deficient you may want to take vitamin D supplements, as the optimal range for vitamin D levels is much higher than the "sufficient" range.

+## EPA tips

+Regardless of the UV Index, the following sun safety measures are always encouraged:

+- Do Not Burn.
+- Avoid Sun Tanning and Tanning Beds.
+- Generously Apply Sunscreen to all exposed skin using a Sun Protection Factor (SPF) of at least 15 that provides broad-spectrum protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
+Re-apply every two hours, even on cloudy days, and after swimming or sweating.
+- Wear Protective Clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, where possible.
+- Seek Shade when appropriate, remembering that the sun's UV rays are strongest between 10 a.m. and 4 p.m.
+- Use Extra Caution Near Water, Snow and Sand as they reflect the damaging rays of the sun which can increase your chance of sunburn.
+- Watch for the UV Index.
+- Get Vitamin D Safely through a diet that includes vitamin supplements.
+Don't seek the sun.

+I would change "at least 15 SPF" to "at least 30 SPF."
+Personally I never use anything less than 60 SPF.
+Also be sure to use a European, Japanese, or Korean sunscreen with UVA protection, as most American sunscreens lack do not provide adequate UVA protection.

 ## Sunscreen